 LightMachinery is Roughly Carbon Neutral

 LightMachinery has a lot of stakeholders; customers, employees, owners, suppliers, regulators and society at large.
 We do our best to act honestly and responsibly with all of our stakeholders.
 This approach has served us well.
 While we strive to make great products and treat our employees fairly, it is important that we do our best to not damage the planet while we do that.
-As part of this approach we want to ensure that our green house gas emissions are reduced and we achieve carbon neutrality.
-Calculating our company's green house gas emissions was an interesting process, we based our calculations on the GHG Protocol, which are the world's most widely used greenhouse gas accounting standards and it looks something like this.
+As part of this approach we want to ensure that our greenhouse gas emissions are reduced and we achieve carbon neutrality.
+Calculating our company's greenhouse gas emissions was an interesting process, we based our calculations on the GHG Protocol, which are the world's most widely used greenhouse gas accounting standards and it looks something like this.

 Crunching the numbers, LightMachinery's carbon footprint we arrived at this

-We choose this option because we love our hydro-electric power in Ontario and it seemed like a great value on our carbon offset dollars at US$10/ MT.
 As we go forward we expect the cost to offset our carbon emissions will increase but hopefully we will also be able to reduce our emissions and continue to make lasers and optics and spectrometers while treading lightly on our planet.

 As a step to reduce our emissions, we installed a rooftop chiller system in 2020.
 This will allow us to make use of the free cooling offered by the Canadian climate for 5 to 6 months of the year.